 Healthcare EHS Services

 Without properly-designed, consistent protocols and well-trained staff, hospitals and other healthcare facilities may face significant environmental health risks over time.
 These risks can be particularly high when facilities are being updated, renovated, expanded, or repaired by construction teams.
 Fortunately, Higgins’ experienced EHS consultants are available to help identify and manage risks, providing effective solutions that follow guidelines set forth by the CDC, TJC, FGI, OSHA, EPA, ANSI/ASHRAE, and other regulatory organizations.
-Some of our services include:

-COVID-19 Hospital Environmental Health and Safety Consulting
+COVID-19 Hospital Environmental Health & Safety Consulting

 The CDC has issued guidelines to assist healthcare professionals with health and safety plans to mitigate the transmission of fungal, bacterial, and viral pathogens, including COVID-19.
 However, these guidelines can be challenging to implement correctly.
 Higgins’ industrial hygienists can help healthcare clients reduce exposures for patients and healthcare workers.